Shivam-Sahay24/cnn-receptive-field-analysis/README.md

 This project mathematically and visually proves how modern CNN architectures manipulate tensor mathematics to maximize spatial awareness while minimizing parameter counts.

-## 🔬 The 3-Way Architectural Showdown
+## 🔬 The 3-Types Of Architecutres in this experiment
 Using **PyTorch** and a single image from the **CIFAR-10** dataset, this experiment isolates three distinct approaches to achieving a **7x7 Receptive Field** (reducing a 32x32 tensor to a 26x26 feature map).

 1. **The Brute Force Era (Single 7x7):** The historical baseline.